wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/1-introduction.md

 **Example:**

 A consumer packaged goods company sends auditors to take pictures of their products on shelves for compliance detection.
 The auditor takes a picture, which will then be processed by AI Builder to extract the numbers of each product.
-Those numbers can be transmitted to the company in real-time to assess supermarket compliance.
+Those numbers can be transmitted to the company in real time to assess supermarket compliance.

 ### Scenario 2 - Brand logo recognition